Sign up for email updates

 Mike was elected Dudley South’s Member of Parliament at the last General Election in May 2015.

-"Mike has organised two Jobs Fairs to help local people to find work, an Apprenticeship & Skills Fair to help young people to understand the range of careers available - and the alternatives to university - and jointly held a Disability Confident event with the Department of Work & Pensions to encourage local businesses to employ people with physical and learning disabilities."
+"Mike has organised five Jobs Fairs to help local people to find work, and four Apprenticeship & Skills Fairs to help young people to understand the range of careers available - and the alternatives to university - and jointly held a Disability Confident event with the Department of Work & Pensions to encourage local businesses to employ people with physical and learning disabilities."

 Since being elected, Mike’s top priority has been supporting job creation, improving skills locally and attracting investment to our area.
-He has organised two Jobs Fairs to help local people to find work, an Apprenticeship & Skills Fair to help young people to understand the range of careers available - and the alternatives to university - and jointly held a Disability Confident event with the Department of Work & Pensions to encourage local businesses to employ people with physical and learning disabilities.
+He has organised five Jobs Fairs to help local people to find work, and four Apprenticeship & Skills Fairs to help young people to understand the range of careers available - and the alternatives to university - and jointly held a Disability Confident event with the Department of Work & Pensions to encourage local businesses to employ people with physical and learning disabilities.

 Mike and his family moved to Dudley Borough shortly after he was born and Dudley has been home ever since Mike is the son of a retired West Midlands Police Constable and, at the time that he was born, his mother ran a local authority children's home in Birmingham.